 6. You insist on excellence

 As Aristotle said, we are what we consistently do, and therefore excellence is a habit rather than an act.
-When you hold yourself and those around you responsible for the quality and you strongly insist on excellence, you inform others that you rather act than speak, demonstrate than say, and deliver than promise. you are a leader if you don’t search for excuses or place blame on others, but instead, you maintain high standards of excellence and quality.
+When you hold yourself and those around you responsible for the quality and you strongly insist on excellence, you inform others that you rather act than speak, demonstrate than say, and deliver than a promise. you are a leader if you don’t search for excuses or place blame on others, but instead, you maintain high standards of excellence and quality.

 7. You have a positive attitude